ulasciftcioglu/Prediction-of-Brain-Region-from-Physiology/README.md

 	- Normalization
 	- Splitting into training, validation and test datasets
 4. Modelling
-	- Train 3 different models (Logistic Regression, Gradient Boosting, Deep Neural Networks) using 2 datasets
+	- Train 3 different models (Logistic Regression, Gradient Boosting, Deep Neural Networks) each for 2 datasets
 	- Perform hyperparater tuning using the validation set
 	- Compute performace (accuracy, f1 score) based on test sets
 5. Display
-	- Plot of regression weigths  product to analyze the predictors
+	- Plot of regression weigths to visualize the influence of predictors
 	- Comparison of prediction performance using 2 different dataset, based on 3 different models
 	- Save figures as image files